Grace Darmond: Early life

 Grace Marie Glionna was born in Toronto on November 20, 1893.
 Her parents were Vincent Baptiste "James" Glionna, an Italian-American barber and violinist who had lived in Canada since 1877, and Alice Louise Sparks Glionna, an Ontario native of Irish descent.
-Grace was baptised as a Roman Catholic on December 3, 1893 as Mary Gracie Glionna.
+Grace was baptised as a Roman Catholic on December 3, 1893, as Mary Gracie Glionna.
 The 1920 copy of Darmond's birth certificate gives her birth name as Grace Mary Glionna and her birth year as 1898.
 Vincent died in 1903, and Alice remarried in 1912 to Richard Johnson.
-After Vincent's death, Grace and her mother immigrated to the United States, settling in Chicago.
+After Vincent's death, Grace and her mother emigrated to the United States, settling in Chicago.

 Career

 As a teenager, Grace Glionna began to appear on the stage, changing her name to Grace Darmond.
 She signed with Selig Polyscope Company in 1914, and made her film debut in the comedy short The Clock Went Wrong.

 Darmond was active onscreen from 1914 to 1927.
 She starred in the first Technicolor film, The Gulf Between (1917), with actor Niles Welch.
 The film premiered September 13 in Boston and September 21 at the Aeolian Hall in New York City.
 However, when the film went into limited release in early 1918 on a tour of eastern U. S. cities, it was a critical and commercial failure.
-The early Technicolor process ("System 1") was an additive color technique that required a special projector, and it suffered from "fringing" and "haloing" of colors.
+The early Technicolor process ("System 1") was an additive colour technique that required a special projector, and it suffered from "fringing" and "haloing" of colours.

 Darmond was pretty, slender and starred in many notable films of the period, but she never was able to break through as a leading actress in big budget films.
 Most of her roles were in support of bigger names of the time, and most of her starring roles were in smaller, lesser known films.
 She appeared in Below the Surface (1920), starring with Hobart Bosworth and Lloyd Hughes, and that same year played in A Dangerous Adventure, produced and directed by Warner Brothers.
 This led to her being cast alongside Boris Karloff in the mystery thriller The Hope Diamond Mystery (1921).
 In the July edition of Motion Picture Magazine, she was featured in an article by Joan Tully entitled "Mantled With Shyness (A Word Portrait of Grace Darmond)".

-Her last most notable film was Wide Open (1927), starring Lionel Belmore and Dick Grace.
+Her last notable film was Wide Open (1927), starring Lionel Belmore and Dick Grace.
 When the advent of talkies came about, Darmond, like so many actresses and actors from the silent film era, was not able to make a successful transition.
 She ended her acting career, and for the most part disappeared from the public eye until her death in 1963.